MatyasKriz/situace/README.md

 - Replace `PATH_TO_REPO` with the path to the cloned repository.
 - Replace the `SLACK_URL` value with a Slack webhook for your workspace.
 - Consult [crontab.guru](https://crontab.guru/) for customizing times of execution, this combination fires every day at 6 PM (18:00).

+### Errbot plugin
+If you're using a bot instead or feel like setting it up, there's a modified version of this script as an [Errbot plugin](https://github.com/lyarenei/errbot-czechia-covid).

 ### License
 **MIT**, more in the `LICENSE` file.